KIRUBAHARAN8878M/ezeeBE_Launcher/README.md

 http://localhost:5000/launcher.
 ```
 Use the POST method and the JSON body format as described above.<br />

-5. Features Implementation<br />
+Features Implementation<br />
 Launcher API:
-Implemented a REST API that accepts POST requests to launch applications.
+Implemented a REST API that accepts POST requests to launch applications.<br />
-Utilized child_process to execute commands in the OS.<br />
+Utilized 'child_process' to execute commands in the OS.<br />
 MongoDB Integration:
 Stored and retrieved application details using Mongoose models